TP-IGL-EQUIPE-6/TP_IGL/readme.md

     That's it.
 (Docker will install all the images and the dependencies needed and set everything up for you)

-    (PS. tp_igl.sql is the database file, we added it to the project file)
+    (PS. tp_igl.sql is the database file, we added it to the project file, take it off before you run)